 SOLACE is voluntary, simple, and straightforward.
 SOLACE does not solicit monetary contributions.
 Instead, it encourages assistance or donations in kind.
 Gift cards for items needed or direct items, such as wheelchairs or similar equipment, may be provided.

 How SOLACE Works

 People in need of help are asked to simply fill out the request form below.
 All submissions will be reviewed by the SOLACE team.
 Requests that fit within the program guidelines (click here) will be sent to SOLACE volunteers by email indicating how the person in need can be directly reached for help.
 Volunteer information will be kept on file and volunteers in the geographic region where a need arises will be contacted.

 In special circumstances, the State Bar of Texas will coordinate efforts with the Federal Bar Association (FBA) SOLACE program, the Texas Young Lawyers Association (TYLA), and/or other state SOLACE programs.
-To learn more about the FBA program click here.
 To read about the State Bar of Texas SOLACE program in the Texas Bar Journal, click here.